Amplitude-Developer-Docs/amplitude-dev-center/docs/data/best-practices.md

 ### 6. Separate development and production environments

 Don't dirty your production data by sending events from your development environments.
-Make sure that you use separate access tokens which can be configured in [Destinations](creating-your-tracking-plan.md#step-2-add-your-destinations) in Iteratively.
+Make sure that you use separate access tokens which can be configured in [Destinations](creating-your-tracking-plan.md#step-2-add-your-destinations) in Amplitude Data.

 ### 7. QA analytics in CI/CD